jasonheld-msft/lm-flow/README.md

 ~~~
 * **COMING SOON:** Generate model training data from a subset of test cases.

-## Building model-flow
+## Building lm-flow

-Instructions for setting up your environment and building `model-flow` can be found [here](./documentation/build.md).
+Instructions for setting up your environment and building `lm-flow` can be found [here](./documentation/build.md).

 ## Running the Examples

-`model-flow` comes with an example, using an ensemble of a single OpenAI GPT 3.5 model.
+`lm-flow` comes with an example, using an ensemble of a single OpenAI GPT 3.5 model.
 Here's the help message command:

 ~~~
 % node build/src/samples/openai.js -h